Motivic, logarithmic, and topological Milnor fibrations: The topological Milnor fibration

-A'Campo's first model for the Milnor fibration, denoted by $nP:N\to S^1$ in \cite{AC75}, is constructed by taking the fibre product of real oriented blowings-up of the components of the exceptional divisor.
-Therefore it coincides with $\sign f:\Mtop_{|D}\to S^1$.
+\begin{prop} The continuous map $\sign f:\Mtop_{|D}\to S^1$ coincides with A'Campo's first model of the topological Milnor fibration. \end{prop} \begin{proof} When $D$ is irreducible, we defined $\Mtop$ as the real oriented blowing-up of $M$ along $D$, see \eqref{eqn:MtopDi}.
+When $D$ has several components $D=\cup D_i$, we defined $\Mtop$ as the fibre product of the $(M,D_i)^\top$, see \eqref{eqn:Mlog}.
+Therefore $\Mtop$ coincides with the total space of A'Campo's first model.